 Ovaries should produce the male hormone (testosterone), the female hormone (estrogen), the pregnancy hormone (progesterone).
 Production of low estrogen and excessive testosterone quantities is a common occurrence for people suffering from PCOS.
-On the other hand, production of progesterone, which typically occurs during ovulation, does not happen at all.
+On the other hand, the production of progesterone, which typically occurs during ovulation, does not happen at all.

 Although doctors are still unsure why some women develop PCOS, most symptoms result from the imbalance between estrogen and testosterone.
 Genetics and weight gain are also considered significant contributors.
 Polycystic ovary syndrome is relatively common, seeing as it affects up to 15% of the female population.

 Alice was lucky enough not to experience some common symptoms of polycystic ovary syndrome such as acne and hirsutism.
 Unfortunately, few doctors mention that having no physical urge is a side effect of PCOS.
 Without understanding what was happening to both her lovemaking life and body, Alice spent years in agony.

 There are several reasons why having no physical urge is among the common side effects of PCOS.
 For starters, your libido depends on balanced hormones, especially the balance between female and male hormones.
 Secondly, you may have to deal with issues such as ruptured cysts, which feel like appendicitis, accompanied by bleeding.